Rush will be back tomorrow, but in the meantime, this is your undocumented anchorman, Mark Stein, sitting in.

 Not at all governing from the center.

-They've they've frosted out uh the Republican Party entirely.
+They've frosted out the Republican Party entirely.

 In the private sector, that is.

-Uh as usual, government, federal government spending on health care searched.
+As usual, government, federal government spending on health care searched.

-Now what uh what does this tell you about the way it's likely to go once it's all governmentalized?
+Now, what does this tell you about the way it's likely to go once it's all governmentalized?

-Uh and this is a very good example of how if you just let market forces do their work, market forces will respond to changes in the environment.
+And this is a very good example of how if you just let market forces do their work, market forces will respond to changes in the environment.

-Two thousand and eight, certainly the last part of it, wasn't a great year.
+2008, certainly the last part of it, wasn't a great year.

 But the government spending, whoa, that was way up.

-And that's the way it's gonna go.
+And that's the way it's going to go.

-Mark Stein Inforush, don't forget Rush, will be back uh tomorrow.
+Don't forget Rush will be back tomorrow.

 I've just seen this.

-This actually uh stunned me.
+This actually stunned me.

-He was uh arrested at the airport at Seattle for refusing to say how much money he made.
+He was arrested at the airport at Seattle for refusing to say how much money he made.

 He was handcuffed.